ptim-miller/generic_classifier/README.md

 shutil, keras, tensorflow(gpu), matplotlib. numpy, time, timeit, warnings, os

 #### Expected Output ####
 The program creates a results folder using a datetime stamp.
 A copy of the source code file, the best model found, model_test.py, plot image and a results files are copied to the folder.
-An example results file is provided based on 200 epochs with a batch size of 50 which was built on greek characters.
+An example results file is provided based on 100 epochs with a batch size of 128 which was built on greek characters.

 ## To Test a Resulting Model ##
-From within the datetime results folder desired (ie results/20200224-214702), run the test program with:
+From within the datetime results folder desired (ie results/20200226-012834), run the test program with:

 ##### python3 model_test.py beta.jpg #####

 Test images are provided in the results->images folder.
-The model_test program automatically looks to this folder when run, The beta.jpg file is a valid greek character image and omega.jpg is a generic black and white image.
+The model_test program automatically looks to this folder when run,

 #### Python Packages ####
 numpy, PIL, keras, tensorflow, warnings, os, sys

 #### Expected Output ####

-user@GPU:~/git/generic_classifier/results/20200224-214702$ python3 model_test.py beta.jpg
+user@GPU:~/git/generic_classifier/results/20200226-012834$ python3 model_test.py beta.jpg
 Using TensorFlow backend.
 Total Possible : 24
-Beta : 99.93%
+Beta : 99.91%

-user@GPU:~/git/generic_classifier/results/20200224-214702$ python3 model_test.py omega.jpg
+user@GPU:~/git/generic_classifier/results/20200226-012834$ python3 model_test.py omega.jpg
 Using TensorFlow backend.
 Total Possible : 24
-Omega : 36.4%
+Omega : 99.99%

+user@GPU:~/git/generic_classifier/results/20200226-012834$ python3 model_test.py psi.jpg
+Using TensorFlow backend.
+Total Possible : 24
+Psi : 99.37%

+user@GPU:~/git/generic_classifier/results/20200226-012834$ python3 model_test.py xi.jpg
+Using TensorFlow backend.
+Total Possible : 24
+Xi : 99.4%

 ## Modify Parameters ##
 In train.py, alter these variables if desired:
-* epochs = 200
+* epochs = 100
-* batch_size = 50
+* batch_size = 128

 Other items can be changed to alter outcome of model.
 See comments throughout file.
 For example, image augmentation can be accomplished by changing attributes in train.py:

 train_datagen=ImageDataGenerator(
     rescale=1./255,
-    zoom_range=.7,
-    shear_range=0.05,
+    zoom_range=.4,
+    shear_range=0.0,
     rotation_range=5,
     width_shift_range=0.05,
     height_shift_range=0.05,